yapjoonsiong/tp/docs/UserGuide.md

 * Refer to Add Task for deadline format.

 Note:
-* The weightage needs to be a number between 0 - 100.
+* The weightage needs to be an Integer between 5 - 100.
 * The total value of all gradable tasks within the module needs to be less than or equals to 100, else a error message will be shown.

 Examples: